Top Rank Suite: Hanley, Stoke-on-Trent

-After it’s closure it became Baileys Club in the same year until it’s closure in 1977.
+After its closure it became Baileys Club in the same year until it was sold to EMI in 1977.
+Following a brief spell as the Palace Ballroom, it was converted to a bingo club in 1978.

+Leicester

+The Leicester Top Rank Suite opened in November 1967 on Haymarket.
+It was not a success, and closed in August 1971.
+In 1972 it reopened as Baileys, became the King of Clubs in 1980, then Mr Kiesa's from 1983 to 1985.

+Liverpool

+The Liverpool Top Rank Suite was opened in December 1969 and was situated on top of a multi-storey car park that was part of the St John's Precinct development opposite Lime Street station.
+It closed in early 1974 and became Baileys, then Romeo & Juliet's, Rotters, and finally Studio 54, which closed in 1984.
+The building remained vacant until its demolition in 1995.

 Reading

 The Reading Top Rank Ballroom opened in October 1967, with the building being demolished in 2015 to make way for the Station Hill redevelopment.

 Sheffield

 The Sheffield Top Rank opened in 1968 on Arundel Gate, before becoming the Roxy Disco in 1985.
 The venue still exists as a destination for live music, and is now part of the O2 Academy Group.

 Southampton

-The Southampton Top Rank opened in the mid 1960s, was renamed The Mayfair, and closed in the late 1980s.
+The Southampton Top Rank opened in 1965/66, was renamed The Mayfair, and closed in the late 1980s.

 Swansea

 The Swansea Top Rank was built by the Rank Organisation in 1967, and was initially a cinema.
-In 1972, Les Harvey, the guitarist and co-founder of the band Stone the Crows, died after being electrocuted on the stage of the club.
+In 1972, Leslie Harvey, guitarist and co-founder of the band Stone the Crows, died after being electrocuted on the stage of the club.
 The club operated under several names before the building was demolished in 2016.